Fires in Western Amazonia

 EICES, E3B, IRI

-Large fires escaped from fields and pastures have become common dry season events ravaging forests, farms and settlements in much of Amazonia.
+Large fires in fields and pastures have become common dry season events that ravage forests, farms and settlements in much of Amazonia.
 Such destructive fires have recently become a major problem along the upper Ucayali River in the lowland Peruvian Amazon, where burning has been used for centuries to manage agricultural fields, and more recently, to clear and clean pastures.
 While large mosaics of small agricultural fields, diverse gardens and extensive mature forests are still present, these landscapes are being rapidly transformed by clearing for large-scale plantation agriculture (especially biofuel production), by extensive ranching, and by new smaller-scale land uses.

 In many places, farmers and developers are using fire on massive scales to clear forests.
 The practice has powerful implications for climate, ecosystems and air quality.
 Explore this global issue with a visit to the area around the Peruvian Amazon frontier town of Pucallpa.